 join the two intersection points C-D for a perpendicular line.

-1. Draw a vertical line at least 8 cm long.
-Draw a horizontal line that is perpendicular to the drawn line.
+Draw a vertical line at least 8 cm long.
+Construct a perpendicular to this line.